zhmcclient/zhmc-ansible-modules/docs/source/development.rst

         vi docs/source/release_notes.rst

-    and make the following changes in the section of the version to be released:
+    and make the following changes in the section of the version that is being
+    released:

-    * Finalize the version to the version to be released.
+    * Finalize the version.
     * Change the release date to today's date.
     * Make sure that all changes are described.
     * Make sure the items shown in the change log are relevant for and understandable by users.
     * In the "Known issues" list item, remove the link to the issue tracker and add text for any known issues you want users to know about.
-    * Remove all empty list items in the section of the version to be released.
+    * Remove all empty list items.

 5. Edit the Galaxy metadata file: